MoolahModding/site/docs/custom-heists/getting-started/index.md

 As of writing, the preferred place to store your map is in `Content/Maps/{ModName}`.

 :::tip
-We recommend you join the ModWorkShop Discord server for questions and to interact with experienced members of the modding community.
+We recommend you join the Modworkshop Discord server for questions and to interact with experienced members of the modding community.
 :::